mhalber/dbgdraw/README.md

     }                                                             \
   } while (0)
 ~~~
-The above will cause all function that fill the buffer to exit early with out of memory error that the client side might
-choose to deal with in whichever way they choose.
+The above code will cause all function that fill-in the buffer to exit early with out of memory error that the client-side might choose to deal with in whichever way they choose.

 #### Building

 To use dbgdraw you can simply drop the `dbgdraw.h` into your application source tree and add `#define DBGDRAW_IMPLEMENTATION` and `#include "dbgdraw.h"`.
-Optionally, there is also `dbgdraw.c` that you can add to your build, if you wish to avoid the recompilation of the dbgdraw library each time.
+Optionally, there is also `dbgdraw.c` that you can add to your build if you wish to avoid the recompilation of the dbgdraw library each time.

-As far examples go, everyone has their favorite build system, and everyone has a build system that they hate vehemently.
-As such, for now I opted to simply add build-system-free scripts that simply call the complier directly.
+As far as examples go, everyone has their favorite build system, and everyone has a build system that they hate vehemently.
+As such, for now, I have opted to simply add build-system-free scripts that simply call the compiler directly.
 For more details, see the examples directory.
-I currently do not have macos machine at hand to test the building of these at hand - I welcome pull requests to add these!
+I currently do not have macros machine at hand to test the building of these at hand - I welcome pull requests to add these!